Breaking Generational Curses: 7 Places Jesus Bled

 John 19:34 – “But one of the soldiers pierced His side with a spear, and immediately blood and water came out.”

-The fact that blood and water flowed from His side symbolizes that Jesus died from a broken heart.
-The intensity and anguish of the weight and burden of all of our sins that He took on Himself and our continual betrayal against Him was to much to bear and ultimately caused His Heart to stop beating.
+The fact that blood and water flowed from His side symbolizes that Jesus’ heart broken.
+The intensity and anguish of the weight and burden of all of our sins that He took on Himself and our continual betrayal against Him crushed Him (Isaiah 53:3-5).
+This like His inner bruising was to bring inner healing into the lives of His people with the corresponding release of peace and joy.

 - The Fullness of the Holy Ghost